Jakebobs/deploy-vue/VuePagesTutorial/step5/text.md

 ```

 # What does this enable?
-You might prefer to have the newest changes published to the page on push to main instead of only using the deploy command.
-An advantage of this approach is that it will also enable you to add additonal actions to your deployment pipeline instead of having the deployment backdoor through the gh-pages package.
+You might prefer to have the newest changes published to the page on push to master instead of only using the deploy command.
+An advantage of this approach is that it will also enable you to add additional actions to your deployment pipeline instead of having the deployment backdoor through the gh-pages package.

-# Go to the terminal and push your changes
+# Go to the terminal and push your changes before moving on
 1. ` git add --all`
 2. ` git commit -m workflow added`
 3. ` git push `